 - pus or discharge in your mouth

 Maintaining oral and dental care is an important part of the daily regime.

 It not only protects your teeth, however, it also prevents various dental diseases that can lead to tooth extraction.

 Toothache is a common sign and symptom of Cavities, gum diseases, etc, however, it can be due to other reasons as well.

 It is important to get treatment from your dentist as soon as you can.
+You can use pain relievers for pain relief.
 However, you can use certain home remedies to treat it at home as well.